 Protecting the public?

 Although the above statistics suggest things are getting quite safe in Japan, the government has effected a police-enforced total evacuation and no-reentry edict within 12 miles of Daiichi.
-Govt. spokesman Yukio Edano says this is being done because of “continued fears of radiation leaks” and “a huge risk” to public safety.
+Govt. spokesman Yukio Edano said this was being done because of “continued fears of radiation leaks” and “a huge risk” to public safety.
 The Fukushima Prefectural government is considering affording everyone from the evacuated area free health care.
 Why? ''The amount of radiation is not at the level to affect people's health, but it is true the level is higher than usual,'' Yusaku Matsumoto, vice governor, said. ''We need to take certain measures to mitigate the public concerns.''
 Doesn't that sound at least a little bit hypocritical?
 There's no real risk, so they're considering doing the same thing done at Chernobyl just to make their people feel better?
 This is a political reaction to unreasonable fear of radiation.
 This does no more than make it seem that phobic fear is reasonable.
 Confusion between fallout and radiation is the source of the fear, a confusion that is one of the three primary sources of the Hiroshima Syndrome.

 Here's the bottom line...the radiological conditions in the most contaminated portions outside of the 20 km no-go zone around Daiichi, have always been at least a hundred times less severe than what was experienced by the people surrounding Chernobyl in 1986, yet the Japanese government is acting like it's as bad as Chernobyl.
 It's not even close.
 Current airborne levels are thousands of times less those that should be of concern with respect to the public around Fukushima Daiichi, and one isotope which drove the evacuations, I-131, is gone.
 The mandatory evacuation ordered by the government is not based on actual risk, but rather on hypothetical risk combined with the an attempt to soothe the public's fear of radiation in general.
 Rather than educate the public on the realities involved, Japan has fed the fears and misconceptions spawned by fictitious notions of radiation exposure risks derived from arbitrary guesswork created more than 50 years ago...arbitrary guesswork we now know was entirely incorrect.
 Feeding unreasonable fears makes no sense.
 They are actually exacerbating the mental damage that had been inflicted on the world by the Hiroshima Syndrome for more than 5 decades.